rogsme/yams.media/content/faqs/_index.md

 This happens because your user needs to be part of the `docker` group in order to be able to execute `docker` without `sudo`

+## I don't want to configure YAMS manually, is there a pre-made configuration?

+Yes, but **I do not recommend using this option if this is the first time you configure YAMS.** You can check the instructions here: [Easy mode](/config/easy-mode).

 ## Why did you choose <this_software> instead of <that_software>?

 Because.
 That's why it's _**opinionated**_, you don't _necessarily_ have to agree with me.
 This setup is aimed at noobs and first time media server enthusiasts.
 You can always use my sources and fork the project 🔥